EbenEzerManurung/document_management_system/README.md

 A modern **Enterprise Document Management System (DMS)** built with **Next.js 16.3.0**, **Go (Gin Framework)**, and **MySQL**.

-Designed to streamline the entire document lifecycle—from document creation, multi-level approval, digital signatures, advanced QR Code document verification and scanning, version control, and secure archival—through a scalable RESTful architecture and a Progressive Web App (PWA).
-The system enables fast, secure, and reliable document authentication by allowing users to instantly verify document authenticity and access document information through QR Code scanning.
+Designed to streamline the entire document lifecycle—from document creation and multi-level approval to digital signatures, QR Code-based document verification, version control, and secure archival.
+Built on a scalable RESTful architecture with Progressive Web App (PWA) capabilities, the system delivers a fast, secure, and responsive experience while enabling users to instantly verify document authenticity through QR Code scanning.

+Designed to improve operational efficiency, strengthen document governance, and provide a secure, traceable, and scalable platform for enterprise document management.

 ---